Tips for Being More Effective

 - I follow this person, @adhdreading, who is a health professional on TikTok and they have tons of tricks.

-- Remember that “No.” is a sentence, and a damn strong one, too.
+- Remember that “No.” is a complete sentence, and a damn strong one, too.
 Watch my keynote address in Thessaloniki, Greece during VoxxedDays to learn ways to say “No.”

 - Karl Friston is probably the world’s smartest neuroscientist.
 Watch this video for a deeper understanding of boundaries.